WScore/Enum/README.md

 subset of choices
 -----------------

-In some use cases, subset of enumerated values maybe available for choices.
+In some use cases, you may need to restrict the selectable values.

-For instance, active status may have 3 options for admin but has only 2 options for the end-user, as shown in the `ActiveList` class below.
+For instance, the `ActiveList` class below, has 3 statuses but may want to restrict to only 2 options for the end-user, as defined in in `userChoice`.

 ```php
 class ActiveList extends AbstractEnum